Weighing the Pros and Cons of Selling Your Fire-Damaged Home

 What is a Fire-Damaged Home?

-A fire-damaged home is a property that has suffered harm from fire, smoke, and the water or chemicals used to extinguish the flames.
-The damage can range from minor cosmetic issues to severe structural compromise.
+A fire-affected residence is a property that has endured damage from fire, smoke, and the water or substances employed to put out the fire.
+The harm can vary from slight aesthetic concerns to significant structural failure.

 This combination of issues significantly impacts the property’s value and marketability.
 A home that was once worth a considerable amount can see its value plummet, making it a difficult asset to sell on the traditional market.